Free play-along drum tracks to get the creative juices flowing right now!

 Funk Drum Track Play-Along – Funk @70 BPM

 It’s time to get funky with this 70 bpm funk play-along track.
-This track was built upon the foundation of a tight funk drum loop found on the funk library Rock Hard Funk I. It’s a spacious and relaxed groove that will definitely inspire new songwriting ideas or, at the very least, give musicians a funky human feel to jam with instead of a dull metronome.
+This track was built upon the foundation of a tight funk loop found in Rock Hard Funk I funk drum loops .
+It’s a spacious and relaxed groove that will definitely inspire new songwriting ideas or, at the very least, give musicians a funky human feel to jam with instead of a dull metronome.

 This 70 bpm tempo funk drum track has a bit of shuffley-swing to it as well as some intricate hi-hat work.
 Dig into the plentiful space – should be a meaty grooves for guitarists, bassist, and more.
 This groove lays down a hard funk groove for nearly four minutes and is punctuated with a distinctive drum fill at the end.